bryanaka/sfox-portfolio/stories.md

 - address for which the balance is for
 - the currency symbol for the balance
-- the chain id for the given response

 Feel free to include any additional information you would like

-(caching?)

 2. We would like to design an endpoint that feels similar to the balances endpoint for any arbitary ERC-20 token.
 Please implement that endpoint